agupt295/MileaZo/README.md

 npm install axios;
 npm install cors

-# The application is no longer connected with postgreSQL Database
+# Database
-Connection in progress..., the README file will be updated once working.
+(The application is no longer connected with postgreSQL Database) Connection in progress..., the README file will be updated once working.